sorinboia/nginx-experience-aws/guide/5ingress.md

 kubectl apply -f files/5ingress/2arcadia.yaml
 </pre>

-If you look at the Nginx dashboard you can see that right now each upstream has 2 members but no health checks are being done.
+If you look at the Nginx dashboard you can see that right now that two HTTP upstreams have 2 members but no health checks are being done.
 In our next step we will finish this part of the configuration, we will implement the following:
 - Enable health checks
 - Enable https for the application and redirect http requests to https